Briam Recipe (Greek Roasted Vegetables)

 - Summer Vegetable Casserole

-Get all my vegetarian and vegan recipes at Vegetarian and Vegan Entrees – From A Chef’s Kitchen
+Get all my vegetarian and vegan recipes at Vegetarian and Vegan Entrees – From A Chef’s Kitchen.

-Briam (Greek Roasted Vegetables)
+Briam Recipe (Greek Roasted Vegetables)

 Ingredients